fratrung/kubernetes-keystone-integration/README.md

 ### Flow Summary

-- The user submits a `Project` using a Keystone OIDC JWT (`kubectl --token="$JWT" apply -f project.yaml`).
+- The user submits a new `Project` using a Keystone OIDC JWT (`kubectl --token="$JWT" apply -f project.yaml`).
-- The Kubernetes API Server authenticates the JWT and extracts the user identity.
+- The Kubernetes API Server authenticates the JWT via OIDC and extracts the user identity and group memberships.
 - The **Mutating Webhook** injects the authenticated username into `spec.owner`.
-- The mutated CRD is validated and stored in **etcd**.
+- The new Project CR is validated and persisted in **etcd**
-- The **RBAC Operator** detects the new Project and provisions:
+- The **RBAC Operator** detects  the new Project resource and provisions the required access control and isolation primitives:
-  - a dedicated Namespace
+  - a dedicated Namespace for the project;
-  - a Role defining project-level permissions.
+  - a set of Roles defining project-level permissions;
-  - a RoleBinding mapping the Keystone user to the Role
+  - a corresponding set of RoleBindings that bind federated identity groups to those Roles.
 - For each S4T Project, the RBAC Operator creates and manages a set of **federated groups** following a deterministic naming convention:
 ```bash
 s4t:<owner>-<projectName>:<role>